Its-Rohzz/project-2048-game-repo/README.md

 #### 👨‍💻After you login on your jenkins dashboard then follow this steps

-- 💻Download the plugins of **publish-over-ssh** for access your other servers from jenkins dashboard for that follow the path  click on **( manage-jenkins>>> manage-plugins>>> available-plugin )** then search **publish-over-ssh** plugin and download them
+-💻Download the plugins of **publish-over-ssh** for access your other servers from jenkins dashboard for that follow the path  click on **( manage-jenkins>>> manage-plugins>>> available-plugin )** then search **publish-over-ssh** plugin and download them

-- 💻Then add your servers in your jenkins, for your jenkins can be access and manipulate your server so for that follow this steps **( manage-jenkins>>> configure-system )** then scroll down at last point here you find one option that is **( ssh-servers )** then click on add buttton then in **Name** option type **jenkins** and in **( host-name )** option type your **jenkin-server private-ip** then in **( username )** option type **root** ( cause we provide root access to our jenkins of our jenkins-server for perform the task on-behalf your servers ) then clcik on **( advanced )** option then select box of **use password authentication** here in **( password )** option type your **jenkins-server password** whatever you provide password for your root-user then scroll down and click on **test configuration** for test your jenkins can access or not to your server...
+-💻Then add your servers in your jenkins, for your jenkins can be access and manipulate your server so for that follow this steps **( manage-jenkins>>> configure-system )** then scroll down at last point here you find one option that is **( ssh-servers )** then click on add buttton then in **Name** option type **jenkins** and in **( host-name )** option type your **jenkin-server private-ip** then in **( username )** option type **root** ( cause we provide root access to our jenkins of our jenkins-server for perform the task on-behalf your servers ) then clcik on **( advanced )** option then select box of **use password authentication** here in **( password )** option type your **jenkins-server password** whatever you provide password for your root-user then scroll down and click on **test configuration** for test your jenkins can access or not to your server...

-- 💻After that click again on "Add" option and add your ansible server also following our earlier instruction and then click on apply and save it...
+- 💻After that click again on **Add**option and add your ansible server also following our earlier instruction and then click on apply and save it...

 ### 🥇🥇 HERE YOU DONE WITH ADDING JENKIN & ANSIBLE SERVER IN YOUR JENKINS SSH-SERVERS DASHBOARD 🥇🥇